CS196Illinois/Group13-SP24/Docs/PLAN.md

 Week 3: Developmenr environment setup + learning phase

 Week 4: Getting the character to move all four directions.
-        Adding onstacles that the player cannot walk through
+        Adding obstacles that the player cannot walk through (Collision)

 Week 5: Shooting mechanics.
 Ammo count and ammo pickups on the ground.